microsoft/AirSim/docs/python.md

 You can call AirSim APIs from Python to control the vehicle and get vehicle state as well as images back.

+Python 3.x is required for running sample code however AirSimClient package can be used from Python 2.7 as well.

 First install the following Python package:

 ````
 pip install msgpack-rpc-python
+pip install numpy
 ````

 If you are using Visual Studio then click on "Python Environments" under your Python project.
 Then right click on environment and choose "Install Python Package...".
+Choose pip and then type the names of above packages.

 Now you can run the samples in the [PythonClient](../PythonClient) folder.